YinggggJ/ABLNCPP/README.md

 3. Then, run `ABLNCPP.py` to train and evaluate the model.

-4. Run `predict.py` to predict the coding type and coding potential of the ncRNA transcript.
+4. Run `predict.py` to predict coding type and coding potential of the ncRNA transcript.

-The other details can see in the paper and the codes.
+The other details can be seen in the paper and the codes.

 ## Features